james-stevens/handshake-gateway/README.md

 The DoH service follows the [Google JSON/DNS/API](https://developers.google.com/speed/public-dns/docs/doh/json) spec.

-The certificate (for the HTTPS) is issued by a private certificate authority for the name `wwwhns.regserv.net`, which resolve to `127.0.0.1`.
-The file `myCA.pem` is the public certificate for that authority.
-If you wish to use your own certificate, replace the file `/opt/pems/certket.pem` with a PEM of both the certificate & private key.
+The certificate (for the HTTPS) is issued by a private certificate authority for the name `wwwhns.regserv.net`, which will resolve to `127.0.0.1`.
+The file `myCA.pem` is the public key for that authority.
+If you want your browser to trust my private certificate authority, you can do that by loading this public key into your browser, otherwise your browser will give you a warning.

+If you wish to use your own certificate, replace the file `/opt/pems/certkey.pem` with a PEM of both the certificate & private key.

 With the container running on your desktop, you can test the DoH service with something like this